 Following the WSOP From Afar

 If you can’t make it to Vegas this summer, but want to check out the WSOP action, you can watch much of it on PokerGO.
 PokerGO offers an extensive live streaming menu of WSOP final tables, from $25k PLO to the $50 Poker Players Championship.
-They will be broadcasting daily action from the Main Event and the, million dollar buy-in, Big One for One Drop.
+They will be broadcasting daily action from the Main Event at times when ESPN is not.
 PokerGO also has some great original shows.
 You can read reviews of a number of them over at CardPlayer Lifestyle.
 Use our link to sign up, and you can get $10 off a year’s subscription to PokerGO.

 Like this post?
 Want to learn more about our plans for our poker pilgrimage?
 Head on over to the sidebar and subscribe.
 We’ll let you know whenever a new Poker Pilgrims blog post goes live!